neams-th-coe/cardinal/README.md

 $ git submodule update --init --recursive contrib/openmc
 ```

-If you are using Cardinal to couple to SAM, you will also need to fetch the SAM submodule:
+If you are using SAM, you will then also need to fetch the SAM submodule:

 ```
 $ git submodule update --init contrib/SAM